formix/infernal-engine/README.md

 To dig down inside the fact tree from the current context, just writhe the path elements without a leading "/" like: "child/of/the/current/context".

-### Meta facts ###
+### Metafacts ###

 There is a special kind of facts that lies within the engine.
 Meta facts can be referenced in a rule to know about the context of the current rule execution.
 Meta facts cannot trigger rules that references them.
-They are used to inform the interested rule of the state of the engine.
+They are to be injected into rules that have been triggered by other fact changes.
 Metafacts are in the "/$/" context.
-For now there is only two meta facts:
+For now there is only two meta
+facts:

   1. `/$/maxDepth` contains the value passed to the InfernalEngine constructor of the same name.
 It tells how many agenda can be generated in one